Charging Electric Vehicles at Home

 Installing Charging Equipment in Your Home

-Many EV and PHEV owners will be able to meet their daily driving range requirements by charging overnight with Level 1 EVSE, requiring no additional cost or installation, provided that a power outlet on a dedicated branch circuit is available near their parking location.
+Many EV owners are able to meet their daily driving range requirements by charging overnight with Level 1 equipment, requiring no additional cost or installation, provided that a power outlet on a dedicated branch circuit is available near their parking location.
 Level 2 charging equipment can be installed for drivers with less regular schedules, longer commutes, or EVs with large batteries that require more than overnight (or the typical dwell time) to fully charge.
-State and utility incentives may be available to help offset the cost.
+State and utility incentives may be available to help offset the cost of charging equipment.

-The most basic Level 2 products have only standard safety features and status lights.
+Most Level 2 products have standard safety features and status lights.
 More advanced, "smart" Level 2 products have features such as data collection, user interface systems, enhanced displays, charging timers, communications capabilities, and keypads.
 Purchasing safety-certified equipment is recommended, such as the products certified under the ENERGY STAR label, which are tested by a nationally recognized testing laboratory, along with having a certified electrical contractor.

-Installation contractors can inform homeowners if their home has adequate electrical capacity for vehicle charging.
+Electricians can inform homeowners whether their home has adequate electrical capacity for vehicle charging.
 Some homes might have insufficient electric capacity for Level 2 equipment.
-Homeowners can have a qualified electrician add circuits to accommodate the capacity needed for Level 2 charging.
+However, a qualified electrician can add circuits to accommodate the capacity needed for Level 2 charging.

-Electric vehicle supply equipment (EVSE) installations must comply with local, state, and national codes and regulations.
-Appropriate permits may be required from the local building, fire, environmental, and electrical inspecting and permitting authorities.
+Charging equipment installations must comply with local, state, and national codes and regulations.
+Appropriate permits may be required from the local building and permitting authorities.

 You can learn about related codes and standards on the Codes and Standards Resources page.
-Electric vehicle charging equipment is considered a continuous load by the National Electrical Code (NEC).
-Your electrical contractor should understand and apply the current NEC for a safe and code-compliant installation.
+EV charging infrastructure is considered a continuous load by the National Electrical Code (NEC).
+Your electrical contractor should understand and use the appropriate NEC for a safe and code-compliant installation.
 NEC Article 625 contains most of the information applicable to charging equipment.
 If possible, consult vehicle manufacturer guidance for information about the required charging equipment and learn the specifications before purchasing equipment or electrical services.

 Electricity Costs for Charging

-The fuel efficiency of an all-electric vehicle may be measured in kilowatt-hours (kWh) per 100 miles rather than miles per gallon.
-To calculate the cost per mile of an all-electric vehicle, the cost of electricity (in dollars per kWh) and the efficiency of the vehicle (how much electricity is used to travel 100 miles) must be known.
-If electricity costs $0.11 per kWh and the vehicle consumes 34 kWh to travel 100 miles, the cost per mile is about $0.04.
+The fuel efficiency of an EV may be measured in kilowatt-hours (kWh) per 100 miles.
+To calculate the cost per mile of an EV, the cost of electricity (in dollars per kWh) and the efficiency of the vehicle (how much electricity is used to travel 100 miles) must be known.
+If electricity costs ¢10.7 per kWh and the vehicle consumes 27 kWh to travel 100 miles, the cost per mile is about $0.03.

-If electricity costs $0.11 per kilowatt-hour, charging an all-electric vehicle with a 70-mile range (assuming a 24 kWh battery) will cost about $2.64 to reach a full charge.
-This cost is about the same as operating an average central air conditioner for about 6 hours.
-General Motors estimates the annual energy use of the Chevy Volt will be 2,520 kilowatt-hours, which is less than that required for a typical water heater or central air conditioning.
-To compare the fueling costs of individual models of conventional and plug-in vehicles, see the Vehicle Cost Calculator.
+If electricity costs ¢10.7 per kilowatt-hour, charging an EV with a 200-mile range (assuming a fully depleted 54 kWh battery) will cost about $6 to reach a full charge.
+To compare the fueling costs of individual models of conventional and electric vehicles, see the Vehicle Cost Calculator.

-For EV and PHEV charging, the stability and planning benefits of household electricity rates offer an attractive alternative compared to traditional petroleum-based transportation.
-Learn more from Idaho National Laboratory's report: Comparing Energy Costs per Mile for Electric and Gasoline-Fueled Vehicles.
+For EV charging, the stability and planning benefits of household electricity rates offer an attractive alternative compared to traditional types of transportation.
+Learn more from the report: Comparing Energy Costs per Mile for Electric and Gasoline-Fueled Vehicles.